Can’t Recognize Faces After Stroke? You May Have Prosopagnosia

 In severe cases, a survivor with prosopagnosia can’t recognize familiar faces after stroke – even the faces of close friends and family.
 Other individuals may have trouble distinguishing between two unknown faces, or even between a face and an object.
 In rare cases, the struggle may be with recognizing certain facial cues.

+It’s important to work with a neurologist to get an accurate diagnosis and understanding.
+Otherwise, the individual runs the risk of being deeply misunderstood.
 For example, a survivor may not realize that they can’t recognize facial cues.
 If someone looks sad, the person with prosopagnosia may not realize it and may say something insensitive.

 In this example, the person with prosopagnosia could be deeply misunderstood as apathetic or self-centered.
+This is why it’s important to work with a neurologist for an accurate diagnosis and better understanding.

 Treatment for Prosopagnosia

+Treatment for most secondary effects of a stroke depend on neuroplasticity.
 Neuroplasticity is the brain’s natural ability to rewire itself.
-It’s the basis for both learning in the intact brain and relearning in the damaged brain that occurs through physical rehabilitation.
+It’s the basis for both learning in the intact brain and relearning in the damaged brain that occurs during rehabilitation.
+Neuroplasticity allows healthy areas of the brain to take on the function of damaged ones.

 Using Compensation Strategies in the Meantime